 Bengel RH.
 Case Study: Inferior Myocardial Infarction Resulting in Cardiogenic Shock Requiring Multimodal Mechanical Support.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.